smarter-german-org/NEW-DICTATION-CHECKER/README.md

 # Dictation Checker

 A beautiful and interactive tool for practicing dictation skills.
 Listen to audio clips and type what you hear to improve your listening and typing skills.
-Designed to be integrated with Teachable.
+Specially designed for integration with Teachable courses.

 ## Features